ccj5351/mystudynotes/_posts/auto-encoding/2024-09-21-What-are-Diffusion-Models.md

 <strong>U-Net</strong> (<a href="https://arxiv.org/abs/1505.04597">Ronneberger, et al. 2015</a>) consists of a downsampling stack and an upsampling stack.

-- Downsampling</em>: Each step consists of the repeated application of two 3x3 convolutions (unpadded convolutions), each followed by a ReLU and a 2x2 max pooling with stride 2.
+- *Downsampling*: Each step consists of the repeated application of two 3x3 convolutions (unpadded convolutions), each followed by a ReLU and a 2x2 max pooling with stride 2.
 At each downsampling step, the number of feature channels is doubled.
-- <em>Upsampling</em>: Each step consists of an upsampling of the feature map followed by a 2x2 convolution and each halves the number of feature channels.
+- *Upsampling*: Each step consists of an upsampling of the feature map followed by a 2x2 convolution and each halves the number of feature channels.
-- Shortcuts</em>: Shortcut connections result in a concatenation with the corresponding layers of the downsampling stack and provide the essential high-resolution features to the upsampling process.
+- *Shortcuts8: Shortcut connections result in a concatenation with the corresponding layers of the downsampling stack and provide the essential high-resolution features to the upsampling process.

 <div align="center">